Wolf-Speaker: Plot summary

-Daine receives a summons from some old friends—the wolf pack from her old village, led by Brokefang and his mate Frostfur, who are unhappy with the nobles ruining the Long Lake, their territory.
-They send messengers to ask Daine for help and then disappear back into the night to hunt while Daine discusses this over with her teacher, Numair Salmalin.
+Daine receives a summons from some old friends — the wolf pack from her old village, led by Brokefang and his mate Frostfur, who are unhappy with the nobles ruining the Long Lake, their territory.
+They send messengers to ask Daine for help and then disappear back into the night to hunt while Daine discusses the problem with her teacher, Numair Salmalin.

-Numair agrees to help the wolves, but he decides that he first must visit the nobles in Fief Dunlath at a party to further investigate after they find the burnt remains of the Ninth Rider Group.
+Numair agrees to help the wolves, but he decides to first visit the nobles of the Fief at a party in Castle Dunlath to further investigate, after they find the burnt remains of the Ninth Rider Group.

-Numair recognizes a battle mage at Fief Dunlath, who appears to be wooing Lady Yolane.
+Numair recognizes Tristan Staghorn, a Carthaki war mage, who appears to be wooing Lady Yolane of Dunlath.
 After Daine boldly approaches them about the threat to the wolves and the area with a warning that if they don't change, things will happen, the nobles all laugh at her.
-She retreats with Numair back to their quarters and they stealthily leave in the night from Fief Dunlath.
+She retreats with Numair back to their quarters in the village and they steal away from Fief Dunlath in the night.

-Tristan Staghorn, the mage in Dunlath is a war mage from the Carthaki university where Numair studied to become one of the 7 most powerful mages in the world.
-Upon discovering Tristan was there, Numair realized that the situation in Dunlath was worse than they had thought.
+Tristan Staghorn is a war mage from Carthaki university, where Numair studied to become one of the 7 most powerful mages in the world.
+Upon discovering Tristan's presence in Dunlath, Numair realizes that the situation is worse than they had thought.
 He creates a magical simulacrum (clone) of himself and plays on Tristan's knowledge of him back in Carthak, where he was a "book-bound idiot."
 He explains to Daine that people who are Black robe mages study books and learn nothing practical.
 Daine seems to think he relies too much on the enemy mage's stupidity.

-Shortly after this, Numair decides to go back to the city where King Jonathan is and warns him of something afoot in Dunlath.
-Daine stays to sort out the mess with her friend Brokefang and Numair tells her not to do anything extreme or he will lock her in the deepest darkest dungeon he can find when he gets his hands on her again.
+Shortly after this, Numair decides to go back to the city where King Jonathan is and warn him of something afoot in Dunlath.
+Daine stays to sort out the mess with her friend Brokefang, and Numair tells her not to do anything extreme or he will lock her in the deepest darkest dungeon he can find when he gets his hands on her again.

 Throughout the book, Daine reaches the next level in the development of her wild magic as she starts to share minds with animals, a useful ability as she uses the eyes of squirrels and other creatures to spy.
-This ability soon translates to gaining certain characteristics of animals once she returns to her natural body.
+This ability soon translates into gaining certain characteristics of animals once she returns to her natural, human shape.